ajitgoel/hugo-blog-theme/content/post/terraform-deploying-a-multi-tiered-web-application-in-aws/index.md

   http_tcp_listeners = [
     {
       # The load balancer listens on port 80, which is mapped to 8080 on the instance
+      # Always use port 443 over HTTPS with an SSL/TLS certificate!
       port               = 80, #C
       protocol           = "HTTP"
       target_group_index = 0